Kinematic Mapping of Giant Arcs: A New Method to Locate Lensing Critical Curves: Rotation Velocity Prior and Critical Curve Constraints

 To verify that our derived constraint on the critical curve is not compromised by the limited capability to determine the global disk rotation velocity $v_{\rm rot}$, we perform an analysis assuming a narrow prior $v_{\rm rot}=195$–$205\,$km/s.
 This test confirms that an accurate inference on $v_{\rm rot}$ is not necessary for correctly locating the critical curve.

-As shown in Figure~\ref{fig:apendix1}, the constraint on the critical curve is shown.
-The confidence band derived with the narrow $v_{\rm rot}$ prior is very similar to that derived with the broad prior $v_{\rm rot}=150$–$350\,\mathrm{km\,s^{-1}}$ as shown in Figure~\ref{fig:archival}.
+Figure~\ref{fig:appendix_vrot_prior} shows the resulting critical curve constraint.
+The confidence band derived with the narrow $v_{\rm rot}$ prior is very similar to that derived with the broad prior $v_{\rm rot}=150$–$350\,$km/s as shown in Figure~\ref{fig:archival}.
 The middle part of the band is unchanged, with only modest offsets in the upper and lower outskirts of the arc where kinematic information is inadequate.

 The mean half width of the $1\sigma$ ($2\sigma$) confidence band is $0.23\arcsec$ ($0.52\arcsec$), virtually the same as the $0.23\arcsec$ ($0.48\arcsec$) width derived using the broad prior.
 We also note that the velocity residual maps look nearly identical between the two cases.